-All food is to be eaten by the student or left on the tray when returned to the dishwasher.
+- 1. All food is to be eaten by the student or left on the tray when returned to the dishwasher.
 All straws, papers, milk cartons should be deposited in the trash cans.
-All leftover food should be scraped off the tray into the correct container.

-- 2. Forks and spoons should be placed in the pan with water, NOT THROWN AWAY! - 3.
+All leftover food should be scraped off the tray into the correct container. - 2.
+Forks and spoons should be placed in the pan with water, NOT THROWN AWAY! - 3.
 Students are to use proper manners including eating quietly. - 4.
 There will be no throwing of food or other items. - 5.
 Second servings are available to those after the other students have had a chance to go through the line. - 6.
-Students should remain at their tables until they are dismissed. - 7.
+Students should remain at their tables until they are dismissed.
+Students are expected to either eat lunch at school or go to their own homes. - 7.
 Students must treat lunch personnel with respect.